algarviz/algarviz/README.md

 #### My Titles and Certificates:
 - Computer Engineer Degree by the Universitat Oberta de Catalunya.
 - IBM's Full Stack Cloud Certified Engineer.
+- Containers & Kubernetes Certificate by IBM.
+- Developing Cloud Native Applications Certificate by IBM
-- Python Project for AI and Application Development by IBM.
+- Python Project for AI and Application Development Certificate by IBM.
-- Python for Data Science and AI by IBM.
+- Python for Data Science and AI Certificate by IBM.